aaron6yi/visualization/02_activities/assignments/assignment_2.md

   **Provide Dynamic Filtering Options**

   Giving users the ability to filter data by time, region, or specific metrics (like focusing on gender distribution or adolescent fertility rates) would make the visualization more                 personalized and useful for deeper analysis.

+  **Bad:**

+  **Add Numeric Scale**
+   Include a numerical or percentage scale on the y-axis to give viewers a clear sense of the relative time spent on each activity.
+This would help quantify the data and improve interpretability.

+   **Improve Color Palette**
+   Use a more distinct and accessible color palette to differentiate categories more effectively.
+This would make the graph easier to read, especially for individuals with color blindness or visual impairments.

+   **Separate Layers**
+   Add slight separation or gaps between layers to reduce overlap and improve clarity.
+This would make it easier to identify individual activities and their proportions.

+  **Group Activities**
+   Cluster activities into broader categories (e.g., hobbies, career development, relaxation) and allow users to drill down for more detailed views.
+This would streamline the visualization and make it less overwhelming.

+  **Highlight Key Transitions**
+   Use annotations or markers to emphasize significant life changes or activity trends.
+For example, highlight when an activity starts, peaks, or declines to draw attention to key insights.